 I don't mean this in a negative way, it's just a condition of being human.

 Think about it this way.
-If someone starts talking about their nephew you’ve never met or monologues for fifteen minutes about the problems with microplastics... you’re probably going to start to tune out.
+If someone starts talking about their nephew you have never met or monologues for fifteen minutes about the problems with microplastics... you're probably going to start to tune out.

 Because it has nothing to do with you!

-And the fact that they don’t notice your disinterest makes them seem oblivious, obtuse, self-centered, and - ding ding ding, you got it! - Boring!
+And the fact that they do not notice your disinterest makes them seem oblivious, obtuse, self-centered, and - ding ding ding, you got it! - Boring!

 So to fix this situation and use human psychology to your advantage, just remember that being interested in other people is the number one way to seem interesting.